Samsung/TizenRT/docs/LoadableAppsConfigurationUserGuide.md

 #### Flash Partition Settings

 - Add a new flash partition for each application using the 3 configurations given below.
-	1. The 'size' should be large enough to accomodate the binary size (CONFIG_FLASH_PART_SIZE).
+	1. The 'size' should be large enough to accommodate the binary size (CONFIG_FLASH_PART_SIZE).
 	2. The 'type' should be of the type "bin" (CONFIG_FLASH_PART_TYPE).
 	3. The 'name' can be the name of the application (CONFIG_FLASH_PART_NAME).